 - Workshops and training courses on the practical aspects of scientific journalism;

-- Study trips aboard and research site visits (some recent examples include South Africa, Turkey, Canada, China, Japan, Guyana and Israel);
+- Study trips abroad and research site visits (some recent examples include South Africa, Turkey, Canada, China, Japan, French Guyana and Israel);

 - Journalist-researcher exchange scholarships that allows journalists to spend a few days in a research laboratory or in the field with scientists, and researchers to spend a few days in a newsroom;